 The Stony Creek Quarry still turns out the same stone upon which Thimble Island homes, both baronial and whimsical, sit.
-Chunks of “Stony Creek Pink” form the base of the Statue of Liberty, the abutments of the George Washington Bridge, Grand Central Station and the entire AT&T Building in New York.
-While summering in Stony Creek, Ayn Rand used information about these Stoneworks to flesh out the main character of The Fountainhead, Howard Roark, who takes a job in a Connecticut quarry.
+Chunks of “Stony Creek Pink” form the base of the Statue of Liberty, the abutments of the George Washington Bridge, Grand Central Station and the entire AT&T Building in New York, while projects “in the works” include including the new Statue of Liberty Museum, the floors of the MET, and the Smithsonian Air and Space Museum.
+While summering in Stony Creek, Ayn Rand used information about these stoneworks to flesh out the main character of The Fountainhead, Howard Roark, who takes a job in a Connecticut quarry.

 Things To Do In Stony Creek

 DO: Hop On The Sea Mist with Captain Mike for a 45 minute cruise around the mauve-colored Thimble Islands (named for the prolific Thimble Berry, not their size)—a collection of over a hundred islands of various dimensions (only twenty five inhabited) – some no bigger than a breadbox, others large enough for 32 houses.
 President Taft summered on Elton’s Island and at the height of his popularity, Tom Thumb courted a woman on Cut-In-Two Island.